filecoin-project/devgrants/open-grant-proposals/open-proposal-open-rpc-part-2.md

 # Project Description

-OpenRPC is an API description language built for OpenRPC.
+OpenRPC is an API description language built for JSON-RPC.
 This project is to improve OpenRPC tooling such that filecoin can more easily generate and deploy documentation.
 As part of a previous devgrant, OpenRPC document generation was added to lotus, and has since been merged and released.

 At the moment, the https://github.com/open-rpc/generator can build documentation, however the depencies it is using need to be updated (new inspector version).
 We also lack a quick and dirty way to start auto-generating and deploying docs alongside github releases.
 This has made it a little cumbersome to get open-rpc documentation deployed for lotus.